TerryV8/click-count/docs/kubernetes_multi_master_nodes_setup.md

 # Multi-Master Redis Cluster

-The solution that we provided until now, could be a good solution since we use multiple replicas.
+The solution that we provided until now, could be a good solution since we used multiple replicas.
 However, we could also consider the "Multi-Master Redis Cluster" that provides us a better solution for managing the failover behavior

 Here is some source: